It means Texans and voters across the country are removed from the voter records for not voting!

 In April 2023,

-the Texas Senate passed a bill (SB260) to add a new process to "Use It or Lose It" practices.
-The bill is expected to be reintroduced in the 2025 legislative session.
+the Texas Senate passed a bill (SB260) to add a supplemental process to "Use It or Lose It" practices.

+Senators Kolkhorst and Bettencort filed the same bill (now SB386) for the 2025 legislative session.
 The Supplemental process will be triggered because a Texan hasn't voted in 25 months.
 Texans will be put into Suspense for not voting.

+We did research in the summer of 2024 on the impacts to voters from this proposed bill using public voter files from Collin, Dallas, Denton and Tarrant counties.
 The research shows close to 500,000 voters are at high risk of getting a notification letter from County Elections.
 And it could suppress the votes of millions of Texans.
+And one out of five voters in the four Texas counties are likely to be at risk to be targeted for suspension status under this election bill.